How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Analysis of Threshold Optimisation

 \section{Analysis of Threshold Optimisation}

 The experimental results show that the post-processing method \textit{threshold optimisation} demonstrates a different behaviour to the other three methods.
 More specifically, it seems to get less fair as the noise level increases, whereas other methods often show improvement.
 As such, it is important to analyse why this is the case.
-To do this, we explore the post processing method under the equalised odds criteria for noisy protected data, as shown by Awasthi et al.~\cite{eotheory}, and find the maximum expected unfairness for demographic parity.
-Here, we refer to the pre-fitted model as $f(\mathbf{X})$ with the data set $\mathbf{X}$, and the threshold optimisation model on $f$ being $\mathbf{F}(f(\mathbf{X}))$. \begin{definition} The bias for class $\mathbf{Y}=y$ of the predictor $\mathbf{F}$ is defined in the same way as Equation~\ref{EO}, but we now specify the value of $y$ to differentiate between false positives and true positives
+To this end, we explore the post-processing method under the equalised odds criterion for noisy protected data, as shown by \citet{eotheory}, and find the maximum expected unfairness for demographic parity.
+Here, we refer to the pre-fitted model as $f(\mathbf{X})$ with the data set $\mathbf{X}$, and the threshold optimisation model on $f$ being $\mathbf{F}(f(\mathbf{X}))$.
+As mentioned before, we add noise to the protected class $\mathbf{A}$ to create $\mathbf{A}_c$.
+As such, $\mathbf{A}=a$ represents the true class, and $\mathbf{A}_c=a_c$ is a potential incorrect entry of $\mathbf{A}$.